FUNDING INNOVATIVE PEDIATRIC CANCER RESEARCH

 Member

-Susie Boutonnet, COO of Village 5, LLC, is in her first year on the board.
+Susie Boutonnet, COO of Village 5, LLC, has been on the board since 2023.
 She has, like many other members, a personal reason for joining the board.

 “Cancer has had a significant impact on my life via family and friends,” she says.
 “I was so appreciative to be presented with an opportunity to help raise funds for advancements in the treatments for the most vulnerable — children.”